alexnu/IonicFirebaseUI/README.md

 ```

 ### Note
-`ionic lab` or `ionic serve --lab` does not work with FirebaseUI, you will
+`ionic lab` or `ionic serve --lab` does not work with Google provider, you will
 have to use `ionic serve` instead.

 ## Add FirebaseUI to your own Ionic project: